 - Abdominal computed tomography (CT) scan, an imaging method, uses X-rays to create cross-sectional pictures of your abdominal area.

 - Amylase and lipase blood test measures enzymes that appear elevated in the blood when the pancreas is damaged.

 - Endoscopic retrograde cholangiopancreatography, or ERCP, uses an endoscope to show stones or tumors in your bile ducts.

 - Magnetic resonance cholangiopancreatography, or MRCP, a special type of magnetic resonance imaging (MRI) exam, produces detailed images of your pancreatic system, including your gallbladder and bile ducts.

 Treatments for Pancreas Divisum

-If you have pancreas divisum with symptoms or pancreatitis that keeps returning, you will probably need endoscopic treatment.
+If you have pancreas divisum with symptoms or pancreatitis that keep returning, you will probably need endoscopic treatment.
 If that fails, surgery may be necessary.
 The Center for Liver and Pancreas Surgery has a team of skilled surgeons who are experienced in performing these surgical procedures.
 Our dedicated nurse navigator will guide you every step of the way, from diagnosis to treatment to follow-up care.